The-Kirby-Institute/covid19-closed-pop-models/README.md

 ## Prison model

-The model of COVID-19 in prisons is contained in the Microsoft Excel spreadsheet `COVID-19_Incarceration_Model-v2.0.xlsx`.
+The model of COVID-19 in prisons is contained in the Microsoft Excel spreadsheet `COVID-19_Incarceration_Model-v2.1.xlsx`.
 This spreadsheet model builds on the spreadsheet developed by [Recidiviz](https://www.recidiviz.org/) (original spreadsheet model available [here](https://github.com/Recidiviz/covid19-dashboard)).
 It was developed with funding from [Corrective Services NSW](https://www.correctiveservices.justice.nsw.gov.au/) and [Justice Health and Forensic Mental Health Network](https://www.justicehealth.nsw.gov.au/).

 The aim of the model is to track an outbreak of COVID-19 in a prison setting and assess the potential impact of prevention strategies and interventions.
 The main directory contains a blank spreadsheet model ready for use.
 Example spreadsheets with inputs and outputs are available in the `Examples\` directory.
 A short manual `COVID-Incarceration-Manual.docx` provides further user instructions and details of the interventions incorporated into the model.

 ### Summary of the model

-The model is a simple compartmental deterministic model of SARS-CoV-2 transmission and COVID-19 progression within a prison setting.
+The model is a simple compartmental deterministic model of SARS-CoV-2 transmission and COVID-19 progression within a correctional setting.
 It includes inmates, correctional staff, healthcare staff, non-essential visitors, and family visitors.
 It is designed to be flexible and to compare intervention scenarios.
-Specific interventions incorporated include reductions in population size, effects social distancing, quarantine at reception, isolation of inmates in cohorts, PPE, screening of staff and visitors, vaccination.
+Specific interventions incorporated include reductions in population size, effects social distancing, quarantine at reception, isolation of inmates in cohorts, PPE, screening of staff and visitors, and vaccination.
 The effects of different variants of SARS-CoV-2 on transmission and disease can also be captured.

 ### Other contributors to the prisons modelling project